maksymrzd/telegramBotHosting/README.md

 Add `remote-exec` and `connection` blocks to your `aws_instance` block for terraform to connect to your instance and execute required commands.

-The first three commands in `remote_exec` block stand for updating all packages, installing git and cloning a public repository with required js files for bot.
+The first three commands in `remote_exec` block stand for updating all packages, installing git and cloning a public repository with required JavaScript files for bot.
 <br>
 The last three commands stand for installing node version manager, his activation and installing required node version.